-Application Form: the online Account Opening Application Form for Allan Gray Superannuation and Allan Gray Retirement available in the Secure Online Portal through your financial adviser.
+Application Form: the online Account Opening Application Form for Allan Gray Superannuation and Allan Gray Retirement available in the Secure Online Portal.

 ASIC: is short for the Australian Securities and Investments Commission, a government body that regulates the financial services industry in Australia.